Introducing 'Inscribing a Life'

 'Inscribing a Life' September 2025

 ‘Inscribing a Life’ brings artworks together from across the QAGOMA Collection that register existence, histories and time through the act of mark‑making.
-From the brute force recorded in a painting on canvas – expressing strength and vitality – to the commitment of time captured in the repetition involved in making intricate forms, works in this exhibition champion the desire to imprint and share expressions of being.
+From the brute force recorded in paint – demonstrating strength and vitality – to the commitment of time captured in the repetition involved in making intricate forms, works in this exhibition champion the desire to imprint and share expressions of being.

-‘Inscribing a Life’ and the adjacent display ‘Archie Moore: kith and kin’ share themes of memorialisation and time.
-Alongside artworks expressing the intensity and wonder of existence are those celebrating and solemnly honouring lives that have come to an end.
+‘Inscribing a Life’ and the adjacent display ‘Archie Moore: kith and kin’ are linked by themes of memorialisation and time.
+Alongside artworks illustrating the intensity and wonder of existence are those celebrating and solemnly honouring lives that have come to an end.
 Some reflect on how historic trauma and grief is recorded within the body, while others speak to the importance of acknowledging loss and how public memorials, through observing death, reaffirm the social fabric for the living.

 Gordon Bennett / Bloodlines 1993 / Synthetic polymer paint and rope on canvas on wood / Purchased 2019 with funds from the Neilson Foundation through the Queensland Art Gallery | Gallery of Modern Art Foundation / © The Estate of Gordon Bennett / Photograph: QAGOMA